Valencian Community, Spain

 There are regular ferries from Valencia traveling to the Balearic Islands.
 Below, you can find detailed information about Valencia crossings:

-- Ferry from Valencia to Mallorca: the Palma de Mallorca - Valencia ferry crossing is one of the most popular.
-The Valencia - Mallorca route is available with 1-2 daily sailings, with the trip duration being around 7 hours.
+- Ferry from Valencia to Mallorca: the Valencia - Palma de Mallorca ferry crossing is one of the most popular.
+The Valencia - Mallorca ferry route is available with at least 3 daily sailings and the ferry duration is approximately 7-10 hours.

-- Ferry from Valencia to Ibiza: ferries from Valencia to Ibiza are regular throughout the year with about 10 weekly sailings.
-The ferry trip duration ranges between 5 and 7 hours.
+- Ferry from Valencia to Ibiza: ferries from Valencia to Ibiza are regular throughout the year with more than 10 weekly sailings.
+The ferry trip duration ranges between around 5 and 7 hours.

 Valencia ferries to Algeria